FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/Run_first_time_ux/AIX_with_IBM_HACMP_intro/Solaris_Sun_Cluster_Start_here/Installing_Solaris_Sun_cluster_CFT.md

 {
     "title": "Installing  the Sun Cluster ",
     "linkTitle": "Installing the Sun Cluster ",
     "weight": "280"
-}# <span id="Installing_Solaris_Sun_cluster_CFT"></span>Installing the Sun Cluster

-This topic describes the steps involved in installing the Sun Cluster with Transfer CFT.
+}This topic describes the steps involved in installing the Sun Cluster with Transfer CFT.

 ## Pre-installation